23 Hessle Avenue, Leeds.

 The Leeds side streets that I slipped down haven’t really changed that much, except for each terraced house needing parking space for 5 cars.

-I’m ushered in through the door, my name checked off a list and then I since into the crushed velvet seats facing towards bright red drapes.
+I’m ushered in through the door, my name checked off a list and then I sink into the crushed velvet seats facing towards bright red drapes.

 The lights dim and onto the stage stroll the writer/artist/undertaker Bill Drummond who will portray both himself and the actor Tam Dean Burn, and the actor Tam Dean Burn who will portray both himself and the writer/artist/undertaker Bill Drummond in a three act play written by Tenzing Scott Brown who is simultaneously the alter-ego, arch nemesis and deceased cat of the writer/artist/undertaker/cat-spirit-vessel Bill Drummond.